sofach/SFPullRefresh/README.md

 ## SFPullRefresh (support ios5+)

-SFPullRefresh provides a very simple way to implement pull refresh and load more, and supports setting the position and customizing refresh or loadmore control with your own view.
+SFPullRefresh provides a very simple way to implement pull refresh and load more, supports customizing refresh or loadmore control with your own view.

 ![image](http://img-storage.qiniudn.com/15-7-24/31198700.jpg)